 While this chair does fall in the premium price range, the ergonomic design and ability to customize it to achieve perfect support and posture will make a huge difference.
-It relieves the back and neck pain, and can help even those with moderate to severe scoliosis.
+It relieves back and neck pain and can help even those with moderate to severe idiopathic scoliosis.

-This ergonomic office chair is affordable, and looks really stylish too.
+This ergonomic desk chair is affordable and looks really stylish too.
 But the big question is whether or not it provides enough support for someone with scoliosis or back problems.

 As for the chair cushion, it’s comfortable but still firm enough so you don’t sink.
 If you’re the type who hates very hard office chair, you’ll be very happy with the thick foam and the curved shape.
 You’ll be as snug as a bug in a rug.

 You can adjust the height of the chair, but not the arm rests.
 It also only comes up to your mid-back, so you don’t get support for your shoulders and neck.

 The leather padding is easy to clean, and has a very modern and sleek look.
 However, it does retain heat and is not breathable like mesh.
 That isn’t an issue if you work in an air-conditioned office, or if you live in a place with a consistently cool climate.